So I have to say that meditation was not something that came naturally to me.

 It can replace or supplement medication and aid in the rate of recovery from surgery or other traumas, and it’s inexpensive both in terms of financial and energy investment.

-Managing pain is hard, but meditation can be another tool to help yourself to live the best life you can!
+Managing pain is hard, but meditation can be another tool to help you live the best life you can!